NightFall28/NightFall28/README.md

 -->
 Hello, I am an undergraduate student majoring in Computer Science.
 (2021 - 2025)

 Here you will find a collection of projects and programs that I have finished.
-Mostly school projects.

-- 🔭 I’m currently using C++ and Python 3

-- ✨ Course Taken: Data Structures, Algorithms, Software Engineering
+- 🔭 Python3, C/C++, JavaScript, SQL, HTML, CSS

-- 💬 I’m looking for internships to gain professional experiences.
+- 💬 I’m looking for internships to gain professional experience.

 - 📫 How to reach me: neilh200328@gmail.com or jhuang028@citymail.cuny.edu

-{\\__/}
-( • . •)
-/ >♥️